jhare96/reinforcement-learning/README.md

 # reinforcement-learning

 A small reinforcement learning library used for MSc dissertation project at the University of Sheffield.

-This repository has working implementations of the following reinforcement agents :
+This repository has working implementations of the following reinforcement agents:
-Markup : 1.
-Advantage Actor Critic (A2C)
+          1. Advantage Actor Critic (A2C)
           2. Synchronous n-step Double Deep Q Network (Sync-DDQN)
           3. Proximal Policy Optimisation (PPO)
           4. Random Network Distillation (RND)